Bookkeeping Guide 2026-03-19

 • Flag unmatched items as Owner Draw or Loan for review.

 Watch for common errors like duplicate entries or timing differences between invoice dates and deposits.
 Use bank feeds in accounting software for auto-categorisation.
-This reduces reconciliation time and ensures compliance with IRS rules for Schedule C.
+This reduces reconciliation time and ensures compliance with HMRC rules for Self Assessment.

-Experts recommend proper expense categorization to align with IRS Publication 535 business expense categories.
-This setup helps match your records to Schedule C lines 8-27, simplifying tax preparation for your accountant.
+Experts recommend proper expense categorisation to align with the HMRC allowable expenses guide business expense categories.
+This setup helps match your records to Self Assessment lines 8-27, simplifying tax preparation for your accountant.

 Create a chart of accounts in accounting software like QuickBooks or Xero.
 Assign transactions to categories such as advertising or utilities, ensuring accurate profit and loss statements.